A COMPLETE GUIDE TO PROSPECTING FOR A CAREER IN MINING

 PROSPECTING / GEOLOGY

-While the job title of Prospector invariably conjures up images of a wild-eyed, white-bearded old man pointing a crooked finger to the west while shouting “There’s gold in them thar hills!”, today’s reality is substantially less colorful.
-Prospecting is now the realm of geographers, geoscientists, and hydrologists with Master’s degrees who study the properties of natural structures to explore for minerals that may be buried beneath the surface.
+While the job title of Prospector might make you imagine a character from an old Western film shouting “There’s gold in them thar hills!”, today’s reality is substantially less colorful.
+Instead, prospecting is now the realm of geographers, geoscientists, and hydrologists with Master’s degrees.
+Specifically these individuals study the properties of natural structures to explore for minerals that may be buried beneath the surface.

 Education Requirement: Degree in Geology or Materials Science